 The contest was unequal in the extreme.
 The Zenta, with her main armament of eight 4.7-in guns was taken under fire the Courbet, the French lead-ship, which carried twelve 12-in.
 The outcome was inevitable, the Zenta being finished in ten minutes though in the process buying sufficient time for the Ulan to make its escape.
 Given the large numbers of destroyers in the Allied force it is hard to understand why any of the Austro-Hungarian ships were allowed to get away.
 Of the Zenta’s 308 man crew only 129 survived.

-The Zenta’s last stand, as depicted on a contemporary postcard
+The Zenta’s last stand, with Ulan seen escaping in foreground, as depicted on a contemporary postcard